-Sadly the film won’t be for everyone, it’s religious overtones, authentic speech and unconventional style all combine to produce a film that unashamedly leaves you feeling not quite right, avoiding the standard horror codes and conventions that people have become accustom, instead Robert Eggers has concocted an enjoyable slow burn, building up the unrelenting suspense, never ever giving the audience release they desire, it’s a bloody and stylish breakout genre piece.
+Sadly the film won’t be for everyone, it’s religious overtones, authentic speech and unconventional style all combine to produce a film that unashamedly leaves you feeling not quite right, avoiding the standard horror codes and conventions that people have become accustomed, instead Robert Eggers has concocted an enjoyable slow burn, building up the unrelenting suspense, never ever giving the audience release they desire, it’s a bloody and stylish breakout genre piece.

 Directed By: Robert Eggers

-Staring: Anya Taylor-Joy, Ralph Inerson, Kate Dickie, Harvey Scrimshaw
+Starring: Anya Taylor-Joy, Ralph Inerson, Kate Dickie, Harvey Scrimshaw